Useful links to elsewhere on this SATSIG web site:

 I have guessed the cell phone power output to be 200 mW and carrier bandwidth 170000 Hz.
 This can easily be adjusted up and down for your refinement.
 200 mW may be representative of the conversation part of a call but if you want to receive just the initial acquisitions and ringing then the phone is likely to output 2 watts at 890-915MHz or 1 watt at 1805-1880MHz.

-Update Aug 2016: I wrote this page in 2004 and am amending it now in 2016.
+Update Aug 2016: I wrote this page in 2004 and amending it in 2016, and 2019.
 I have seen publicity about the MUOS system of 4 geostationary satellites providing a cell phone service for military users.
 The operational satellites are at 177W MUOS 1, 100W MUOS 2, 15.5W MUOS 3 and 75E MUOS 4.
-MUOS 5 has recently been launched and is intended for longitude 72° E but is presently stuck in transfer orbit pending orbit adjustment.
-See: https://en.wikipedia.org/wiki/Mobile_User_Objective_System MUOS is stated to work in range 300 MHz to 3 GHz and the picture of the feed system suggests a feed array of tapered broad-band helical UHF antennas.
+MUOS 5 has recently launched and is intended for longitude 72° E. See: https://en.wikipedia.org/wiki/Mobile_User_Objective_System MUOS is stated to work in range 300 MHz to 3 GHz and the picture of the feed system suggests a feed array of 15 tapered broad-band helical UHF antennas.

-For the spacecraft uplink antenna I have guessed at 30m diameter and single beam.
+For the spacecraft uplink antenna I have guessed at 30m diameter and 15 individual spot beams.
 Think in terms of a deployable mesh dish like INMARSAT 4.
 You need to run the uplink G/T calculation for this separately: e.g. 30m diameter at 1.85 GHz, 65% efficiency and 300K noise temp gives a G/T of about +28.5 dBK The noise temp is high because it looks down at the warm earth, although it will be cooler if you point the satellite uplink antenna at the sea.
+There could well be so many ground terminals operating that the uplink is full of noise from all the terminals combined.
+In which case you need to work out hoe you will detect the wanted uplink site, for example by exact frequency, spread spectrum code match etc..

-For a system with global coverage consider a multi spot beam design and the diameter of each beam or cell.
-The earth is 17 deg across so you could have 55 beams each approx 2.1 deg dia with a gain of 33 dBi (5m dia at 1.8GHz) G/T= 33 - 10log(300) = 8 dB/K
+For a more sensitive system with global coverage consider more ans smaller spot beams. e.g a multi spot beam design and the diameter of each beam or cell.
+The earth is 17 deg across so you could have 55 beams each approx 2.1 deg dia, each with a gain of 33 dBi (5m dia at 1.8GHz) G/T= 33 - 10log(300) = 8 dB/K

-On the downlink I have assumed some suitably unusual frequency (34 GHz) for fun.
+On the downlink to to the teleport hub site I have assumed some suitably unusual frequency (34 GHz) for fun.
 Change it to anything you want.

 For the satellite downlink eirp you need to adjust the satellite eirp per 200000 Hz bandwidth till you get an acceptable downlink C/N. In the default example below a downlink satellite eirp of +16 dBW per 200000Hz is just about enough.
 If the downlink satellite antenna is 43 dBi (e.g. 0.5m dia at 34 GHz) then you need a spacecraft tx power of -27 dBW per 200000 Hz which should not be too difficult to achieve.